ninad/ninad.github.io/conversation-patterns.md

 ### 2. Answering a question

+* Use paul grice's Maxims
+** The maxim of quantity, where one tries to be as informative as one possibly can, and gives as much information as is needed, and no more.
+** The maxim of quality, where one tries to be truthful, and does not give information that is false or that is not supported by evidence.
+** The maxim of relation, where one tries to be relevant, and says things that are pertinent to the discussion.
+** The maxim of manner, when one tries to be as clear, as brief, and as orderly as one can in what one says, and where one avoids obscurity and ambiguity.

 * Stay within the context or the topic of the question
 * when you stray (and you will) come back as soon as you become aware
 * After you finish, ask if that answered the questions for the person.